-Laura Miller-Graff is Assistant Professor of Psychology and Peace Studies and a core faculty member of the Kroc Institute for International Peace Studies.
+Laura Miller-Graff is Associate Professor of Psychology and Peace Studies and a core faculty member of the Kroc Institute for International Peace Studies.
 She earned a Ph.D. in clinical science from the University of Michigan in 2013.

 Working within an ecological framework, Miller-Graff’s research seeks to understand how various systems (i.e. individual, family, and community) interact to promote or inhibit healthful development following violence exposure.
 With a focus on children who have multiple traumatic exposures, she investigates resulting patterns of resilience and psychopathology, including the development of post-traumatic stress symptoms.